Music in May, 2019 Season

 Musicologist in Residence

 Founder and artistic director of Music in May, Rebecca Jackson is a 2018 KSBW Jefferson Award honoree.
 Acting member of San Francisco Ballet and Santa Fe Opera Orchestras, she also is founding member of Ensemble San Francisco.
 Believing strongly in the power of music to heal and unite, she has performed in many marginalized communities across the U.S., Ukraine, Romania, Dominican Republic, Haiti, India, Nepal, Costa Rica, and most recently into Said Gawash and Shatila refugee camps in Lebanon.
 Combining her passion for music and service, she is co-founder of Sound Impact.
-The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in many Nazi death camps and former associate concertmaster of the Philadelphia Orchestra.
+Set to release this spring, in collaboration with her father, she is writing the authorized biography of her mentor David Arben, imprisoned in many Nazi death camps and former associate concertmaster of the Philadelphia Orchestra.
 Ms. Jackson received her B.M. from The Juilliard School and a graduate degree from UC Santa Cruz.

 Violinist Jennifer Koh is recognized for intense, commanding performances, delivered with dazzling virtuosity and technical assurance.
 A forward-thinking artist, she is dedicated to exploring a broad and eclectic repertoire, while promoting diversity and inclusivity in classical music.
 She has expanded the contemporary violin repertoire through a wide range of commissioning projects, and has premiered more than 70 works written especially for her.
 Her quest for the new and unusual, sense of endless curiosity, and ability to lead and inspire a host of multidisciplinary collaborators, truly set her apart.